voravichlouis/Signal-Processing-Final-Project/README.md

 ## Dataset

 The dataset used in this project is obtained from Kaggle and is derived from the PTB Diagnostic ECG Database.
-It has been preprocessed for convenience and contains a combination of normal and abnormal ECG signals.
-The dataset is available in CSV format.
+The dataset is available in CSV format, contains a combination of labeled normal and abnormal ECG signals.

 ## Signal Processing